ThePrimeJnr/HNGx/0x01-endpoint/README.md

-# HNG_X Backend Assignment Stage 1 🚀
+# HNGx Backend Assignment Stage 1 🚀

 Hello there!
-Welcome to my journey through the HNG_X Backend Assignment Stage 1.
+Welcome to my journey through the HNGx Backend Assignment Stage 1.
 In this exciting task, I embarked on creating and hosting an endpoint that takes two GET request query parameters and returns specific information in the magical JSON format.
 So, let's dive into my adventure and discover how I set up and tested this amazing endpoint. 😃

 ## Requirements 📚
 To successfully complete this assignment, my endpoint had to meet these requirements: